The Angora Goat has been raised for their fleece in Asia and the Middle East from around the fifth century

 The average fleece weights for a full grown goat varies in the range of 1.2 to 2.5 kg, giving an annual production yield of around 2.4 to 5 kg per animal.

 Like all goats they are ruminants and have a preference for browsing woody plants, such as trees and shrubs.
+So uually the hot semi arid areas are best suited, although like prime wool keeping the fleeces clean is always a challenge.

 The average gestation period is 149 days with a pronounced autumn breeding season.
 As many as 70% of mature does will have multiple kids and this leads to achievable weaning rates up to 160%, however the average is around 110%.